 Cincinnati State also has a cross-registration agreement with the Army and Air Force ROTC at the University of Cincinnati.
 Army and Air Force personnel teach General Military Training classes.
 Enrollment in these classes entails no service obligation, and books and uniforms for the courses are provided free to students.
 Participants attend ROTC classes and drill periods on the University of Cincinnati's campus while attending academic classes at Cincinnati State.
-Details are available in the Office of Veteran Student Affairs at Cincinnati State, Room 135 Main Building, Clifton Campus.
+Details are available in the Office of Veteran Student Affairs at Cincinnati State (Room 135 Main Building, Clifton Campus) or by email at veterans@cincinnatistate.edu.

-Cooperative Education
+Cooperative Education and other Experiential Education

-Since its founding in 1969, Cincinnati State has integrated work experience (typically co-op employment or clinical rotations) with academic coursework.
-Cincinnati State's consistently high graduate employment rate reflects the College's commitment to providing quality education enriched by on-the-job training.
+Since its founding in 1969, Cincinnati State has integrated work experience (typically co-op employment or clinical assignments in allied health fields) with academic coursework.
+Cincinnati State's consistently high graduate employment rate reflects the College's commitment to providing high-quality education enriched by on-the-job training and experiential learning opportunities.
 Students encounter "real-world" job demands, helping to clarify their career choices and promote responsibility in the workplace.
 Most co-op experiences are paid placements that permit students to earn while learning, and thus defray the total cost of their education.
-Some students complete unpaid internships or clinical assignments in health fields to gain experiential education.
+Some students gain experiential education through unpaid internships or clinical assignments.